NetCIL Client User Guide

 Data Entry – Organizations

-The NetCIL Client database can store information about any of the Organizations with which you normally interact.
 As with most NetCIL Client forms, a facility is provided to search for organizations in your database.
 To conduct a search, select one of the following methods:

-F3: Unlock current record for editing
+F3: Unlock current record for editing (if “User Knows Best” is not enabled).

 F5: To display a list showing all organizations in your database